hellerve/blog/wip/Congratulations!_You’re_Being_Audited.md

 ## The process is a lie

-First thing's first: unless your company is seeking accreditation in some restricted field of tech, chances are that there is either no standard process or that the people who audit you will, for various reasons, not adhere to it.
+First things first: unless your company is seeking accreditation in some restricted field of tech, chances are that there is either no standard process or that the people who audit you will, for various reasons, not adhere to it.
 Of course most of us with some experience will look at a standard set of